Post-secondary Pathways

 • College instructors are often industry professionals and create real-world connections in the classroom.

-• Find success in hands-on learning and applied curriculum.
+• Find success in hands-on learning connected to various programs.

-• To build confidence and connections in industry and professional partners.
+• Build confidence and connections with industry and professional partners.

 For additional information